Timi-G/amazon-Brands-Scraper/README.md

 - Email: admin@mail.com
 - Password: admin

-**Note:  For manual scrape operations, use the actions dropdown feature at the top of the 'Admin Brands' page in the admin panel to scrape products of specific brands.
+**Note:  For manual scrape operations, use the actions dropdown feature at the top of the 'Brands' page in the admin panel to scrape products of specific brands.
 Simply select brands you want to scrape for and choose action 'Scrape products for selected brands'**